zeuslocker/bootboot/README.md

 Configuration (Optional)
 ------------------------
-By default Bootboot will use the `DEPENDENCIES_NEXT` environment variable to update your Gemfile_next.lock.
+By default Bootboot will use the `DEPENDENCIES_NEXT` environment variable to update your Gemfile.next.lock.
 You can however configure it.
 For example, if you want the dualboot to happen when the `SHOPIFY_NEXT` env variable is present, you simply have to add this in your Gemfile:

 ```ruby
 # Gemfile
 Bundler.settings.set_local('bootboot_env_prefix', 'SHOPIFY')
 ```

-Keep the `Gemfile_next.lock` in sync
+Keep the `Gemfile.next.lock` in sync
 ------------
-When a developer bumps or adds a dependency, Bootboot will ensure that the `Gemfile_next.lock` snapshot gets updated.
+When a developer bumps or adds a dependency, Bootboot will ensure that the `Gemfile.next.lock` snapshot gets updated.

-**However, this feature is only available if you are on Bundler `>= 1.17`** Other versions will trigger a warning message telling them that Bootboot can't automatically keep the `Gemfile_next.lock` in sync.
+**However, this feature is only available if you are on Bundler `>= 1.17`** Other versions will trigger a warning message telling them that Bootboot can't automatically keep the `Gemfile.next.lock` in sync.

 If you use the deployment flag (`bundle --deployment`) this plugin won't work on Bundler `<= 2.0.1`.
 Consider using this workaround in your Gemfile for these versions of Bundler: